MyNamesLex/Small-Unity-Tech-Demos/README.md

 ### Phone Simulator Tech Demo

-This is a simulation of a phone with home screen pages, apps, recieving message function from an input field.
+This is a simulation of a phone with home screen pages, apps, receiving message function from an input field.
 I wanted to try out a different type of demo to explore new aspects that I haven't really touched on or explored before such as pointer event data and event systems.